How much can you save by refinancing your HDB loan?

 When should you refinance your HDB loan?

-As a savvy homeowner, you should always be on the lookout for loans that are offering lower interest rates.
-After all, lower interest rate means more disposable income, which you can channel into your savings, travel fund or even retirement fund.
+Lower interest rates means more disposable income, which you can channel into your savings, retirement fund, or even for future travel plans.
 So, if you don’t intend to move to a new place anytime soon, refinancing could be a good way to save some money.

 When might refinancing be a bad idea?